-There are a few entry points to trek to the Stok Kangri’s base camp (BC, 4980m).
+There are a few entry points to trek to the Stok Kangri Base Camp (4980m).
 Whichever the start point, there is no escaping that they all start at above 3000m.

-The shortest start point to the BC is through Stok Village (3600m).
-However, this trek to the BC through Stok Village does not give adequate time for the body to adjust to the high altitude.
+The shortest start point to the base camp is through Stok Village (3600m).
+However, this approach trek to the base camp through Stok Village does not give adequate time for the body to adjust to the high altitude.
 Therefore, has a high potential risk of attitude mountain sickness (AMS).

 Best time for Stok Kangri : mid July to early September

 Important to have above 5000m peak climbing experiences.
 While Stok Kangri is an ideal first foray into 6000ers peak climbing for those who have not climbed a peak beyond 5000m, the climb is tough.
 The approach trek to the base camp is at above 3500m with high pass and river crossing.
 You will be trekking at above 3500m in undulating mountain terrain with a personal backpack load of 5-6kg for 8 to 10 hours each day to the base camp .
 For summit day, be prepared to trek for 12 – 16 hours starting at midnight and in extreme cold temperature of -10°C to -15°C. The trek to the summit involves glacier crossing, scree slopes and ice and snow terrain at above 5000m.
 You will need to scramble up a ridge at the last part to the summit.
 Crampons, double or mountaineering boots and rope up may be required.

 Equipment and Gear